-Nicholas Dema, Jr. is Executive Vice President for Planning & Development, reporting to the Senior Executive Vice President/ Chief Development and Operations Officer.
+Nicholas Dema, Jr. is Executive Vice President for Planning & Development, currently reporting to the President & CEO.
 He oversees all aspects of PHA's development of public and affordable housing developments, including new developments and modernization/recapitalization of existing portfolio developments.
 Mr. Dema has over 30 years of experience in the housing industry.
 Prior to joining PHA, Mr. Dema was the Finance Director for the Philadelphia Housing Development Corporation (PHDC) where he was responsible for all aspects of the financial operation of the agency, which administers various housing grant programs for low income homeowners.
 He was previously employed by HUD's Office of Multifamily, where he worked with FHA approved lenders requesting mortgage insurance for financing of multi-family developments.
 He also provided overall asset management of affordable and market rate rental projects receiving federal assistance, including FHA loans, grants and/or rental subsidy.
 Prior to working at HUD, he served as Senior Deputy Executive Director at the Redevelopment Authority of the City of Philadelphia.
 Mr. Dema has a B.S. from LaSalle University in Business Administration.
 He has also taken training at Temple University's Real Estate Institute, the Appraisal Institute, and the Institute of Real Estate Management (IREM).

-Antoinette Eberhart, Deputy Chief, Office of Public Safety
+Antoinette Eberhart, Chief of Police and Director, Office of Public Safety

-Antoinette Eberbart is Deputy Chief of the Office of Public Safety, serving as second-in-command of PHA's police force and all public safety activities.
+Antoinette Eberbart is the Chief of Police and Director of Public Safety for PHA.
+Reporting to the President & CEO, she directs and oversees PHA's police force and all public safety activities, while ensuring continuous communication and planning with the Philadelphia Police Department and other law enforcement agencies.
 She began her career in law enforcement as a Corrections Officer, and subsequently joined the Philadelphia Police Department where she rose to the rank of Lieutenant.
-Deputy Chief Eberhart holds Bachelor's and Master's degrees in Criminal Justice from Chestnut Hill College and St. Joseph's University, and has successfully completed management training courses at Northwestern University and the University of Pennsylvania.
+Chief Eberhart holds Bachelor's and Master's degrees in Criminal Justice from Chestnut Hill College and St. Joseph's University and has successfully completed management training courses at Northwestern University and the University of Pennsylvania.